 Bottle deposits - If you buy glass beer bottles or large plastic water/soft drink bottles you have to pay a refundable deposit (statiegeld) of €0.10 or €0.25 respectively.
+Beer crates are charged at €1.50.
 The empties can be returned to a special machine at any supermarket - put all the bottles in then press the button to get a refund receipt which can be used at the checkout.

-Peak hours - Supermarkets in Netherlands can get very busy in the early evenings and on Saturday mornings with long queues forming at the checkout.
+Peak hours - Supermarkets in the Netherlands can get very busy in the early evenings and on Saturday mornings with long queues forming at the checkout.
 Try to avoid peak times if at all possible!

 Freebies - Some supermarkets offer customers free filter coffee or tea in store.
 You may also sometimes find samples of cheese and cold-cut meats.

 Check the receipt - There can be the occasional discrepancy between marked prices and what goes through at the till.
-If you spot an error then go to the till or service desk and ask for the price difference to be refunded.
+If you spot an error against you then go to the till or service desk and ask for the price difference to be refunded.

 Some selected Albert Heijn store locations in Amsterdam centre: